logphile/logphile-blog/content/about/_index.md

 ---

 {{< lead >}}
-Recipes, guides, and tutorials for Blowfish
+Recipes, guides, and tutorials for Blowfish!
 {{< /lead >}}

 **Blowfish user?** To add your guide to this list, [check the template](/guides/template/).